otaithleigh/libtalley-matlab/README.md

 Strings
 -------

+- `namedformat` -- use Python-style named identifiers in *printf format strings
 - `sentencecase`, `titlecase` -- additional string casing functions
 - `slugify` -- make strings safe for use as paths/URIs
 - `uuid` -- get a random-ish UUID